Accessibility: Metro U1 and U3 station Stephansplatz

 For one of the fountains there are already recordings from the year 1455.
 At that time the water from the Hofburg garden was led to the Graben.
 The use of the fountain was for the reason of fire fighting, because house fires were not seldom due to the usually construction material of wood.

 The first plague column was built in the year 1679 at the peak of the pest and was made of wood.
 Only after the plague and the Turkish siege the long planned and often rescheduled new construction of the plague column out of marble was finished in the year 1694.

 Later on the buildings were more massive and magnificent like the palace Equitable at the corner to the Kärntner Strasse which was built from architect Streit for a New Yorker insurance company.
 The facade of the palace is generous decorated, staircase is designed of marble and on the roof you can see an American eagle.
 The legend of the -stick in the iron- is pictured in a bronze relief at the entrance door.
 You can also have a look on this stick which is shown in a niche at the corner to the Kärntner Strasse.
 This wood which is covered over and over by nails was the first time recorded in the year 1533.

-The Graben Vienna is the whole year a good tip for a stroll.
+The Graben Vienna is a good tip for a stroll at all seasons of the year.
 In the summer you can rest in one of the plenty available outdoor areas of the cafes and have a look at the hustle and bustle in this boulevard.
-In the advent season an extravagantly Christmas illumination underlines the exclusive flair of this shopping street.
+In the advent season an extravagantly Christmas illumination underlines the exclusive flair of this Viennese shopping street.